Commercial Solar Power Systems Sydney

 The table below shows the difference in solar rebate for a 99.9kW (STC) and a 100 kW (LGC) installation.

 Note: the STC rebate figures are actual values based on installing a 99.9kW commercial solar system on a Sydney business.
-The LGC values are approximate for a Sydney Solar install, because since they are claimed over a period of 10 years, there may be significant fluctuations in the market value
+The LGC values are approximate for a Sydney commercial solar installation, because since they are claimed over a period of 10 years, there may be significant fluctuations in the market value.

 Below are some scenarios showing the funding options and when a Sydney business would select each.

-It may make sense for your Sydney business to purchase solar outright if:
+It may make sense for your Sydney business to purchase commercial solar panels outright if:

 - The business has sufficient cash reserves

 - Is looking to write off a significant amount of tax.
-If the commercial solar system is under $30,000 the asset can be fully depreciated over a 12 month period.
+If the commercial solar power system cost is under $30,000 the asset can be fully depreciated over a 12-month period.

 - The business wishes to avoid interest charges